Sound healing: The word is emotive.

 Whether you are looking for an alternative method of healing to coincide with traditional medicine, or are simply looking for a new way to relax, recuperate, and rejuvenate your mind, sound healing has so many possibilities that you are guaranteed to find something that suits you (even if it is only recreational).

-Most importantly, all music can be used for sound healing therapy.
+All music can be used for sound healing therapy.
 You don’t have to pay large sums of money to harness the power of sounds and music.
 Next time you need a “pick me up,” a boost, or even a vent, put your favorite playlist on.
 You will notice the change in your mood instantly.

 What are your thoughts on sound healing?
 Do you have any stories about how healing with sound has worked for you?
 We’d love to hear them.
 Leave a comment below!